-If a National Dog Racing Museum is to be opened here in England, then we really need to act fast! with so many private collections of memorabilia going to waste and various old trophies and salvers being melted down purely for scrap value, then we can all see that time is running out for greyhound historians and fans.
+If a National Dog Racing Museum is to be opened, then we really need to act quickly! with so many private collections of greyhound memorabilia going to waste and numerous old trophies and salvers being melted down purely for scrap value, then we can all see that time's running out for racing historians and fans!

-I believe the venue for such a UK Greyhound Racing Museum would best be located in London, and that the recent decision to close Wimbledon Stadium on the 25th March 2017 is extremely detrimental to our cause and is yet another 'golden opportunity' to open a greyhound museum in London sadly missed!
+I believe the best location for a UK Greyhound Racing Museum would be in London and therefore the recent decision to close Wimbledon Dog Stadium on the 25th March 2017 is extremely detrimental to our cause and is yet another 'golden opportunity' to open a greyhound museum in London sadly missed!

-This Museum should be built and contained inside a new state-of-the-art "Super-Track" which looking forward would ensure a secure future for British Greyhound Racing.
+This Museum should be built and housed inside a new state-of-the-art "Super-Track" which looking forward would ensure a secure future for British Greyhound Racing.
 Surely that's not too much to ask for our Sport?

-As all 'Predictors' will know it is only by studying the past can we visualise the future!
-Therefore, if we cast an eye back to the beginnings, we see the first stadiums opened in the mid to late 1920's.
-The most famous track was the White City Stadium, London which was constructed from the Stadium originally built for the 1908 Olympics!
-We also find that many stadiums in-order to remain financially viable shared their facilities with other sports such as athletics, cricket, cycling, football, horse racing, motor racing, rugby, show jumping, speedway etc.
+As all 'Predictors' will know, it is only by studying the past can we visualise the future!
+Therefore, if we cast an eye back to the beginnings, we see that the first dog tracks in England opened in the mid to late 1920's.
+The famous White City Stadium, London we learn was reconstructed from the stadium originally built for the 1908 Olympic Games!
+We also find that in order to remain financial viable many tracks shared facilities with other sports such as athletics, cricket, cycling, football, horse and motor racing, rugby, show jumping, speedway etc.